Powered by .id (informed decisions) for City of Vincent

-In 2016 Mount Hawthorn is forecast to have the highest fertility rate of 1.64 (births per woman), this is expected to decrease to 1.62 in 2036.
+In 2017, Mount Hawthorn is estimated to have the highest fertility rate of 1.64 (births per woman), this is expected to decrease to 1.62 in 2036.

 The number of births in the City of Vincent are derived by multiplying age specific fertility rates of women aged 15-49 by the female population in these age groups for all years during the forecast period.